anthonybudd/WP_Model/readme.md

 <p align="center"><img src="https://c1.staticflickr.com/1/415/31850480513_6cf2b5bdde_b.jpg"></p>

 ### A simple class for creating active record, eloquent-esque models of WordPress Posts.
+WP_Model provides a much needed update to the WordPress ORM.
+It's perfect if you need advanced data abstraction using a clean OOP style syntax.
+It has been specifically written so front-end developers could easily use it but powerful enough (virtual properties, events, etc) that it could be genuinely useful to back-end devs who want to make complex WP based projects.

 ### Introduction: [Medium Post](https://medium.com/@AnthonyBudd/wp-model-6887e1a24d3c)